Welcome to Muskoka BeerSpa

 Check in time is 3PM.
 Check out time is 10AM.
 To ensure each cottage is cleaned and ready for each new guest, please respect the above check out time by removing all articles and leaving refrigerators clean with any food removed.
 You are more than welcome to stay and enjoy the property on check out day.

 Water/Septic System.
-Cabin tap water is lake water and is not drinkable unless boiled, great for coffee/tea.
-For drinking water, ff you have a container you can certainly bring it to the brewery for staff to fill, our great beer starts with great water!
+Cabin tap water is lake/well water but since we’re not on municipal system we suggest boiling it before you drink it, perfect for coffee/tea.
+If you wish, and you have a container you can certainly bring it to the brewery for staff to fill, our great beer starts with great water!

 We are on a septic system.
 Do not flush anything other than a limited amount of toilet paper down the toilet.